 Ellsworth Hall (EH), a residence hall for men, is named in honor of Dr. and Mrs. Willard Ellsworth.
 Each room has its own heating/air conditioning unit, a sink, cable TV, Wi-Fi and standard internet.
 Ellsworth Hall also includes a large lounge area for students, a laundry area, computer lab, mailboxes and easy access to parking.

 The Everett & Hazel Frey Administrative Center (FAC) includes offices for the College President, Development/Foundation and Marketing, Public Relations, the College Business Office, Human Resources and Information Technology, as well as the Dorris Rider Art Gallery.

 E.D.
 Geyer Hall (GH) is the anchor building on the downtown campus and received a comprehensive renovation in 2016.
-Geyer Hall houses administrative and faculty offices, as well as classrooms, the college library and the Learning Commons.
+Geyer Hall houses administrative and faculty offices, as well as classrooms, and the college library.
 The O.G.
 Sanford Clock Tower located above the front entrance and named in honor of the College's first president, as well as the ship's anchor located outside Geyer Hall are campus landmarks.
 An elevator is located at the north entrance of the building.
 The Bert and Rose Hoover Memorial Quadrangle is a beautifully landscaped central green with sitting walls and walkways making Geyer Hall a natural stage for various college and community events.
-Outdoor arts programs, student activities and special events are often held on the guadrangle.
+Outdoor arts programs, student activities and special events are often held on the quadrangle.
 The red stone circle in the center is named Henderson Circle in honor of Leonard "Butch" Henderson.

-Hoffman Hall (HH), named in honor of Alice May Hoffman and Jeanette Hoffman Robison, houses classrooms, computer and science labs, and faculty offices.
-A recent expansion doubled the size of the building and now includes access to Cross Hall and a campus commons area.
+Hoffman Hall (HH), named in honor of Alice May Hoffman and Jeanette Hoffman Robison, houses classrooms, computer and science labs, faculty offices, and access to Cross Hall.

-The Lloyd & Margaret Ketcham Community Center

-(KCC) includes a gymnasium, cardio room, exercise equipment, walking track, meeting rooms, locker rooms, training room and coaches' offices.
+The Lloyd & Margaret Ketcham Community Center (KCC) includes a gymnasium, cardio room, exercise equipment, walking track, meeting rooms, locker rooms, training room and coaches' offices.
 The facility provides for NCMC athletic programs, physical education classes, and community activities and events.
 The building includes the Harry Sugg Conference Room and the Jeanette Hoffman Robison Auditorium.